An Electron Model with Synchrotron Radiation: The Synchrotron Radiation of the Circulating Charge

-A theory based on the Dirac equation leads to half of this wavelength but with two circulations \cite{bibJ:QH-Hu}\cite{bibJ:Hestenes}.
+A theory based on the Dirac equation leads to twice of this wavelength but with two circulations \cite{bibJ:QH-Hu}\cite{bibJ:Hestenes}.

-The singularities in the field equations (\ref{eqn:FieldEr}) to (\ref{eqn:FieldHPhi}) were removed in order to investigate the contribution of the radiation only and not of a possible charge distribution.
-Cut-off radii were determined via the angular momentum of the radiation which should be $L=1\hbar$ or $0.5\hbar$.
-Radii of
+Quantum mechanics restricts the angular momentum to $L=1\hbar$ or $0.5\hbar$ in case of Diracs theory.
+The expression $\vec{M}=e\vec{L}/(2\,m_e)$ between magnetic moment mass of the electron and angular momentum show the direct relation.

+The angular momentum of the synchrotron radiation was investigated to determine the respective contribution of wave and charge.
+The contributions of the singular charge were removed by cutting the singularities in the field equations (\ref{eqn:FieldEr}) to (\ref{eqn:FieldHPhi}).
+The cut-off radii between the singular charges and the field are then determined to ($\rho_1$ in section \ref{sec:PowerSR})

-were obtained.
-They are compatible with the cut-off radii $r_e$ of $1\div 3\cdot 10^{-15} [m]$ of section \ref{sec:0intro} as they are based on the electromagnetic field only but differ in their definitions.
-The radii $r_e$ are computed with a static electrical field whereas the cut-off radii $r_{L}$ here are obtained in a dynamic environment.
+They are compatible with the cut-off radii $r_e$ of $1\div 3\cdot 10^{-15} [m]$ of section \ref{sec:0intro} based on the static electric field only but with different definitions.
+The radii $r_{L}$ here are obtained in a dynamic environment.
+And with these results the power of the synchrotron radiation results in $P = 1.2\cdot 10^7 [W]$.

-The magnetic moment is usual expressed in quantum mechanic units:
+The magnetic moment is usually expressed in quantum mechanic units: